FAQ

 2. Plant wisely: Give the tender varieties the most favorable locations.

 3. Grow the trees hard.
 Size matters when it comes to cold tolerance.
 The bigger the trunk diameter, the more cold a tree can take.
-This means even moisture levels, copious mulching, lots of horse manure!
+This means even moisture levels, copious mulching, manure tea, and horse manure!

 4. Protect the graft union!
 When a cold spell hits, the most important thing to do is insulate the graft union (the point at the base of the tree where the root-stock was joined to the scion variety that grew into your tree).
 Use straw, sawdust, coffee hulls, burlap sacks or rags, etc. Insulate thickly to 10” above the graft.
 This way, if your tree melts down in the cold, the graft will survive and will grow back quickly.
 It may be ugly for a few months, but it will blast back into growth when the weather warms, and look great by Fall.
 Don’t forget to remove the insulation after the cold snap has passed.